Cape Town — A tourist's paradise without tourists | DW | 22.04.2020

 Many Germans have fond memories of Cape Town's football stadium.
-It was here that the German national team defeated Argentina 4-0 in the quarterfinals of the 2010 World Cup, after which the stadium has remained largely unused, a white elephant.
+It was here that the German national team defeated Argentina 4-0 in the quarterfinals of the 2010 World Cup.
+Since then, the stadium has remained largely unused, a white elephant.
 And now it is a place of goodbyes.

 After much back and forth, the South African government has now allowed other nations to fly out their citizens.
-That is why in April long queues form almost daily around the stadium in Cape Town.
+In recent weeks, long queues have formed almost daily around the stadium in Cape Town.
 Here the travelers are first tested for symptoms, and the police check identity cards.
-Only then do they travel in busses to the airport and on to Great Britain, America, Holland, and Germany.
+Only then do they travel in buses to the airport and on to the United Kingdom, America, Netherlands and Germany.

-Colin Deiner, the head of the Civil Protection Department in the Western Cape region, controls the operations at the stadium
+Colin Deiner, head of the Civil Protection Department in Western Cape, controls operations at the stadium

-"We really hope that people remember what it was like here before — and come back again," says Colin Deiner as the airport shuttle busses get ready behind him.
-The head of the Civil Protection Department in the Western Cape region has experienced many natural disasters — but not until now a pandemic.
+"We really hope that people remember what it was like here before — and come back again," says Colin Deiner as the airport shuttle buses get ready behind him.
+The head of the Civil Protection Department in the Western Cape region has experienced many natural disasters — but until now not a pandemic.

-It was tourists and travelers who brought COVID-19 into South Africa and spread the virus.
-Stories quickly spread and different reported cases fueled anger among the population, such as an infected Dutchman who visited several wineries with a travel group in a few days, or a German travel group on a round trip through several regions — which included a tourist who was tested positive only at the end of the trip.
+Tourists and travelers brought COVID-19 into South Africa and spread the virus.
+Stories quickly spread and different reported cases fueled anger among the population, such as an infected Dutchman who visited several wineries with a travel group in a few days, or a German travel group on a round trip through several regions — which included a tourist who tested positive only at the end of the trip.

 Germany charters 19 airplanes

-Germany launched the largest repatriation operation for its nationals stranded abroad.
-The German government chartered a total of 19 aircraft carrying around 5,000 tourists from South Africa — with South African Airlines.
-Possibly a last financial injection for the highly indebted state airline, which is on the verge of bankruptcy.
+Germany has launched the largest repatriation operation for its nationals stranded abroad.
+The German government has chartered a total of 19 aircraft carrying around 5,000 tourists from South Africa, with South African Airways.
+It's possibly a last financial injection for the highly indebted state airline, which is on the verge of bankruptcy.

-"Every day, more companies are going under," Sisa Ntshona, the head of South African Tourism, told DW.
-The government's marketing organization promotes South Africa as a travel destination.
+"Every day, more companies are going under," Sisa Ntshona, the head of South African Tourism, the government's marketing organization.
 "It's like a competition to see who can hold their breath the longest.
-But you don't know how long you have to hold your breath — and some just run out of steam and fall by the wayside."
+But you don't know how long you have to hold your breath — and some just run out of steam and fall by the wayside," he told DW.

-Because in recent years the important mining sector has been increasingly faltering, President Cyril Ramaphosa put his hopes on tourism as a growth sector.
+In recent years the important mining sector has increasingly faltered, and President Cyril Ramaphosa has put his hopes on tourism as a growth sector.
 Some 10.5 million tourists came to South Africa last year.
-The goal was to double this number by 2030.
-But that is now becoming a distant prospect.
+The goal was to double this number by 2030, but that is now becoming a distant prospect.

 Six to 18 months in a holding pattern